GENERAL SUMMARY: The Assistant Director,

 KNOWLEDGE, SKILLS, AND EXPERIENCE:

-- A minimum of two years of professional work experience in
+- A minimum of three years of work experience in nonprofit

 - Strong verbal and writing skills, high attention to detail and